stereoplegic/structor/docs/integrating-with-create-react-app.md

 As you may know, it's not possible to change Webpack's config in CRA manually.
 But there is a way to do that through the `NODE_PATH` environment variable.

-From this point I suggest to run thought a brief tutorial where we will learn how to build a simple component in Structor, and then import this component into our CRA project.
+From this point I suggest to run a brief tutorial where we will learn how to build a simple component in Structor, and then import this component into our CRA project.

 ### Installation and creating an app